lumijiez/raven-dotnet/APIDOCS.md

 # Telegram-like App Microservices API Documentation

-This document outlines the API endpoints for each microservice in the Telegram-like application.
+This document outlines the API endpoints for each microservice.

 ---